New Jersey Methadone Possession and Distribution Lawyer

 Another related charge is failure to turn over methadone to a law enforcement officer.
 As set forth by N.J.S.A.
 2C:35-10(c), failing to turn over drugs to police is a disorderly persons offense.
 Many times, this will be a downgraded charge that prosecutors use in a methadone case.
 If convicted of this charge, you face up to six (6) months in the county jail, a $1,000 fine, and suspension of your driver’s license for at least six (6) months.

-Contact a Rockaway NJ Methadone Charges Defense Lawyer for a Free Consultation
+Contact Rockaway NJ Prescription Drugs Defense Lawyers for a Free Consultation